fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_6.md

-Chapter 6.
+Lab 6.
 Converting unittest suites to pytest
 --------------------------------------------------------

-In the previous chapter, we have seen how the flexible pytest architecture has created a rich plugin ecosystem, with hundreds of plugins available.
+In the previous lab, we have seen how the flexible pytest architecture has created a rich plugin ecosystem, with hundreds of plugins available.
 We learned how easy it is to find and install plugins, and had an overview of a number of interesting plugins.

 Now that you are proficient with pytest, you might be in a situation where you have one or more `unittest`-based test suites and want to start using pytest with them.
-In this chapter, we will discuss the best approaches to start doing just that, ranging from simple test suites that might require little to no modification, to large in-house-grown test suites that contain all kinds of customizations grown organically over the years.
-Most of the tips and advice in this chapter come from my own experience when migrating our[]{#id324673405 .indexterm} massive `unittest`-style test suite at ESSS ([https://wwww.esss.co](https://www.esss.co/){.ulink}), where I work.
+In this lab, we will discuss the best approaches to start doing just that, ranging from simple test suites that might require little to no modification, to large in-house-grown test suites that contain all kinds of customizations grown organically over the years.
+Most of the tips and advice in this lab come from my own experience when migrating our[]{#id324673405 .indexterm} massive `unittest`-style test suite at ESSS ([https://wwww.esss.co](https://www.esss.co/){.ulink}), where I work.

-Here is what we will cover in this chapter:
+Here is what we will cover in this lab:

 -   Using pytest as a test runner